ec-sensyf/webportal-demo/README.md

-<h2>SENSYF-WEBPORTAL DEMO - MOUNT A DEMONSTRATIVE WEB PORTAL</h2>
+<h2>SENSYF-WEBPORTAL DEMO 2.0- MOUNT A DEMONSTRATIVE WEB PORTAL</h2>

-Skeleton of the SenSyF Demonstrative Web Portal including WPS client
+Version 2.0 of the Skeleton of the SenSyF Demonstrative Web Portal including WPS client

 ----------------------------------------------------------------------------------------------------------------------

 The content of this README is also presented on the manual page of the tool.
-The code inside the files, which will be installed on your system, contains comments to help you with the instructions described during this README.
+The code inside the files, which will be downloaded to your system, contains comments to help you with the instructions described during this README.

 ----------------------------------------------------------------------------------------------------------------------

 <h3>DESCRIPTION</h3>

-The new SenSyF SDK tool (sensyf-webportal) is a dissemination tool which helps the users to display their final results in a more appellative way.
+The new version of the SenSyF SDK tool (sensyf-webportal.2.0) is a dissemination tool which helps the users to display their final results in a more appellative way.
-With the installation of this RPM (sensyf-webportal), the user has the skeleton of a Web Portal which is used, in the SDK context, to demonstrate the processing power and the scalability of the SenSyF Platform.
+With the download of this set of files (sensyf-webportal2.0), the user has the skeleton of a Web Portal which is used, in the SDK context, to demonstrate the processing power and the scalability of the SenSyF Platform.
 This Web Portal was originally created to display the outputs of a usecase that detects the oil spills on the Mediterranean Sea by using, as input, SENTINEL-1 SAR data.

-The Web Portal contains two main parts which are:
+The new version of the Web Portal contains three main parts which are:

 - WPS Client (jquery-wps-client) - Reuses the application code made available as part of the Developer Cloud Sandbox's Dashboard (invoke tab), providing the WPS Client fields to type the initial parameters, and a button "Start Test" which, when pressed, starts an application workflow configured for exposing the WPS interface.

 - Embedded Map (Google Maps API) - In this Google Maps instance are displayed the outputs of the workflow.
 In the original case, the outputs are KML files containing the oil spills detected.
 During the run, each time an oil spill is detected, a marker will appear and, when clicked, a zoom in will occur and the KML is loaded (the oil leakage can be watched over the map).

-The original usecase is just an idea of how this Web Portal can be used to disseminate the outputsof a workflow.
-The folders and files installed are only the skeleton of the Web
+- Processing Time and Cost counter - In this section the user can follow the processing time and the associated cost during the workflow run.

-Portal and do not allow to test the oil spill usecase.
+The original usecase is just an idea of how this Web Portal can be used to disseminate the outputs of a workflow.
+The folders and files installed are only the skeleton of the Web Portal and do not allow to test the oil spill usecase.
 The idea is to give to the users a baseline to build their own Web Portals adapted to their usecases.
 The following sections will drive the user and help them with the Web Portal development.

 ----------------------------------------------------------------------------------------------------------------------